How to attract Gen Z employees

 What’s more, research suggests that a large percentage of this generation will not go onto higher education due to cost of fees, with many turning to apprenticeship schemes.
 Therefore offering training opportunities at work, or professional development, will be seen as large incentive.

 Offering flexible working opportunities is a massive plus and demonstrates that a business is modern and forward-thinking.
 The 9-5 model is outdated, and both millennials and generation Z are coming to expect something different.
-If you offer flexible working, then make sure this stands out in your recruitment advert and on the job description, as it’s a massive plus.
+Make your flexible working policy clear in your recruitment advert and on the job description, as it’s a massive plus.

-Social media is the ideal platform to use to recruit them, particularly LinkedIn, Facebook Jobs and Instagram using relevant hashtags.
-However, if you’re a small business make sure that your own corporate social media channels are up to scratch as potential candidates are likely to research your business, and nothing looks worse than unloved and unused accounts.
+Social media is the ideal platform to use to recruit them, particularly LinkedIn, TikTok and Instagram.
+However, if you’re a small business make sure that your own corporate social media channels are up to scratch.
+Potential candidates are likely to research your business, and nothing looks worse than unloved and unused accounts.

 Don’t be afraid to show off your company values